-The Maine Coon is one of, if not the largest domestic cat breed.
+The Maine Coon is one of the largest domestic cat breeds.
 It has a shaggy coat of long hair, a very sweet and loving temperament, and is the only long-haired breed that is considered native to the US.

 It seems likely that the breed was introduced to New England when sailors brought their own cats with them.
 These cats would have enjoyed some of their own shore leave or maybe embarked for good on US shores, bred with the local population, and gave rise to what we now know of as the Maine Coon.

 Below are 15 breeds that are considered similar to the Maine Coon in one way or another.